 The following article was first published in English In Australia, No. 74 (AATE),in December 1985, as a resource for teachers.
 The information is still relevant, but since 1985 much more of Hughes’ poetry (as well as prose, plays and children’s books) has been published and his work has been the subject of a number of books of analysis and interpretation.
 My own book, Ted Hughes: The Poetic Quest, provides detailed analysis of many of the poems in River, Remains of Elmet and Cave Birds.

-“Poetic voice of blood and guts” said one newspaper headline announcing the appointment of Ted Hughes as the new Poet Laureate last November .
+“Poetic voice of blood and guts” said a headline in one newspaper announcing the appointment of Ted Hughes as the new Poet Laureate last November [ The Guardian, Dec.
+20, 1984].
 It was fairly typical of the surprise with which the media greeted this appointment because Ted Hughes, it seems, is for most people a difficult poet.
 His poetry is not easily understood like that of his popular predecessor, John Betjeman.
 Also, he is still frequently described as a poet of blood and violence, which is not quite the expected style of the official composer of ‘Royal Odes’.
 Hughes’ friends, too, expressed surprise at the appointment, for, despite his recent OBE and Queen’s Gold Medal for Poetry, Hughes is far from the conventional public figure.
 He is a blunt Yorkshireman, as likely as any of his fellow Yorkshiremen to call a spade a ‘bloody shovel’.

 Although Hughes has lived in Devon for many years now, the significance of his Yorkshire origins for an understanding of his poetry is great.
 And one way of helping students (and teachers, too) to enjoy his work is to approach it through an understanding of the man himself-the experiences which have made him what he is and which have shaped the ideas which motivate him.